 Hennepin County has a shelter-all policy for families with children.
-As noted in AP-10, the number of families using Hennepin County shelter decreased significantly from 2014 to 2020, with an additional significant reduction from 2020 through 2021.
+As noted in AP-10, the number of families using Hennepin County shelter decreased significantly from 2014 to 2022.
 These reductions are attributed to four primary causes:

 - Increased investment in prevention measures including new programs to prevent evictions and to problem-solve in advance of shelter entry - Integration with employment services to support families to increase their income - Increased capacity and better targeting of homeless designated housing programs through the Coordinated Entry System that was implemented during this period. - The eviction moratorium and Federal Emergency Rental Assistance in 2020-2021.